-Grant consideration was received in 2019-20 from the Department of Health to support masterplanning for a major redevelopment of our hospital.
+Grant consideration was received in 2021-22 from the Department of Health to support upgrading of our theatre.
 Capital grant revenue is recognised progressively as the asset is constructed, since this is the time when Cohuna District Hospital satisfies its obligations.
 The progressive percentage of costs incurred is used to recognise income because this most closely reflects the percentage of completion of the building works.
 As a result, Cohuna District Hospital deferred recognition of a portion of the grant consideration received as a liability for the outstanding obligations.